Free Mold Inspections in Houston: What They Cover and What They Cost You

 Other questions worth asking before you book:

 • Do you perform mold remediation, or only assessment?
-(If both, you can’t use them for both on the same project anyway.)
+If both, Texas law bars them from doing both on your project anyway.

 • Will I receive a written report with lab results?